kamfonas/whisper-fine-tuning-event/README.md

 ### Punctuation, Casing and Normalisation

-When using the Python training script, normalisation is only applied during evaluation by setting the flag `--do_normalize_eval_only` (which we recommend setting).
-Removing casing for the training data is enabled by passing the flag `--do_lower_case`.
+When using the Python training script, removing casing for the training data is enabled by passing the flag `--do_lower_case`.
 Removing punctuation in the training data is achieved by passing the flag `--do_remove_punctuation`.
-The punctuation characters removed are defined in [run_speech_recognition_seq2seq_streaming.py#L450](https://github.com/huggingface/community-events/blob/main/whisper-fine-tuning-event/run_speech_recognition_seq2seq_streaming.py#L450).
+Both of these flags default to False, and we **do not** recommend setting either of them to True.
+This will ensure your fine-tuned model learns to predict casing and punctuation.
+Normalisation is only applied during evaluation by setting the flag `--do_normalize_eval` (which defaults to True and recommend setting).
+Normalisation is performed according to the 'official' Whisper normaliser.
+This normaliser applies the following basic standardisation for non-English text:
+1. Remove any phrases between matching brackets ([, ]).
+2. Remove any phrases between matching parentheses ((, )).
+3. Replace any markers, symbols, and punctuation characters with a space, i.e. when the Unicode category of each character in the NFKC-normalized string starts with M, S, or P.
+4. Make the text lowercase.
+5. Replace any successive whitespace characters with a space.

-Similarly, in the notebooks, normalisation is only applied during evaluation by setting the variable `do_normalize_eval_only=True` (which we recommend setting).
-Removing casing in the training data is enabled by setting the variable `do_lower_case = True`, and punctuation by `do_remove_punctuation = True`.
-The same characters are removed as the Python training script.
+Similarly, in the notebooks, removing casing in the training data is enabled by setting the variable `do_lower_case = True`, and punctuation by `do_remove_punctuation = True`.
+We do not recommend setting either of these to True to ensure that your model learns to predict casing and punctuation.
+Thus, they are set to False by default.
+Normalisation is only applied during evaluation by setting the variable `do_normalize_eval=True` (which we do recommend setting).

 ## Evaluation